 Reinhart’s development has been a bit slower than most top-five picks, but that doesn’t mean he won’t become a solid NHLer.
-I think he will, but I believe they gave up more for him than most teams would have.
+I think he will, but only as a third pairing defender, and I believe they gave up more for him than most teams would have.
 The Oilers really like him, especially Bob Green, and many scouts, GM and coaches like to have players they know.
 Green knows his personality and his potential.

 “He has great hockey sense, he’s big and can play forever.
 He needs to improve his lowerbody strength.I’m a huge fan,” Green told me Friday evening.

 The knock on Reinhart is his footspeed.
-His conditioning is off the charts, however.
+His conditioning is supposedly off the charts, however.
 He has tested incredibly well in that department.
-He will never skate like Darnell Nurse, but he has a very good skating stride.
 He can improve, but he’ll need to work on his leg strength in the summer.
 He can get there (to space on the ice), but he needs to do it more consistently.
 He has shown he will work hard (cardio), but he needs to work just as hard getting stronger.

 He is still young, and I believe that is why the Oilers made this move.
 They feel he can be a regular on the blueline for years.
 The Oilers believe in him and that should help.
 Reinhart and Green have a great relationship and the trade should show him how high they are on him.
 Players want to reward a team for showing confidence in them, so we’ll see if Reinhart rewards the Oilers by putting in the hard work necessary for him to play in the NHL.